nichlxh/genai/README.md

 Similarly, this chunker correctly extracts the relevant chunk.

-As the recursive chunker first chunks by the separators in the document, we see that the above is a little shorter than the Character Chunker, as there is in fact a delimiter *"\n"* after the last word *"month"*.
-As the Character Chunker do not consider seperators directly, it was able to include slightly more content due to chunk size.
+As the recursive chunker first chunks by the separators in the document, we see that the above is a little shorter than the Character Chunker, due to the fact that there is a newline delimiter *"\n"* after the phrase *"months of"* at the end.
+Noting that the Character Chunker does not consider separators directly, it was able to include slightly more content due to chunk size.

 ---